SebMertz/LightMAC/README.md

 # LightMAC
-An Implementation of the Message Authentication Code LightMAC
+<b>An Implementation of the Message Authentication Code LightMAC</b>

 The implementation was created as part of my Bachelor Thesis.
 The original paper of the authors describing LightMAC can be found at https://eprint.iacr.org/2016/190.